UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing: System Model

 The \ac{hoa} is defined as the height difference that results in a complete $2\pi$ cycle of the interferometric phase \cite{snr_equation}.
 It is therefore related to the sensitivity of the radar system to topographic height variations.
 Similar to the baseline decorrelation, the \ac{hoa} depends on the \ac{uav} formation and is given by \cite{snr_equation}:

-Note that a large \ac{uav} baseline leads to a small \ac{hoa} value, which results in increased errors for interferometric phase unwrapping \cite{phase_unrwapping}.
-However, a very small \ac{uav} baseline, i.e., a large \ac{hoa}, is not a good choice either, as we explain in the following.
+{Note that large perpendicular baselines $b_{\bot}$ lead to small \ac{hoa} values, which result in increased errors for interferometric phase unwrapping \cite{phase_unrwapping}.
+However, very small \ac{uav} baselines, i.e., large \acp{hoa}, are not a good choice either, since they lead to low sensing accuracy, as we explain in the following.}